 Cats can become deaf when they are growing older, or some are born with it.
 It also could have been something medical.
 But are there any differences in owning a deaf cat?
 Oh yes, yes there is!

-Most white cats are born deaf.
+Some white cats are born deaf.
 It doesn’t seem to bother them, that they cannot hear like the other kitties.
 In return their other senses will grow stronger and compensate with the lack of hearing.
 From what I heard, you sometimes don’t even notice that your cat is deaf.

 Because their other senses become stronger to compensate with the deafness, cats may feel vibrations.
 It could be you approaching the cat.
 The steps on the grounds you make are vibrations your cat feels.
 It makes you question whether your cat is truly deaf of not.
 Deaf cats are easily startled, especially when they have become deaf not long ago.
 Stomp your feet on the ground to let them know you’re there.